 A new control instruction syntax form was added to adjust the mapping between glyphs and styles.
 Right now, its usage is quite limited; a forthcoming version will give much more flexibility.

-touch keyword in a delta instructions file was buggy: If used for a point
+touch keyword in a control instructions file was buggy: If used for a point

 P at a ppem value